Back to Blog

 Start by training your support reps.
 Teach them how to spot moments that matter.
 Use your help desk’s analytics to see common pain points.
 If a user keeps contacting you about data limits, mention the plan that solves that.
 But do so gently and only after resolving the main issue.

-Set guidelines around compliance.
-If you record calls or chats, make sure you follow HIPAA or GDPR guidelines if you handle sensitive data.
-Confirm that you have user permission to store transcripts.
-A good support desk software with strong security measures will help you manage these risks, track changes, and maintain SOC2 or ISO compliance.
+Set guidelines around data protection.
+If you record calls or chats, confirm that you have user permission to store transcripts.
+A good support desk with strong security measures will help you manage these risks, track changes, and stay compliant with any applicable standards.
 The goal is to keep trust intact while you address new opportunities.

 Frequently Asked Questions